 "We shared the same dream once before," Ivaran spoke as he turned to look upon the statue illuminated by three candles.
 "To cleanse this land of that hellion breed.
 To undo the sins of our ancestors."
 It was Inias.
 His mother had died to give him life.
 Cyran vowed he would honor his wife's last act in this world, to ensure her son would live.
 That boy had drawn a line between the two.
 Inias had taken him, stolen his brother, twisted him.
-Malice surrounded that Hellion boy.
+Malice surrounded him.
 He brought nothing but chaos to the realm.
-Cyran was so blinded by the memory of his wife to the demon growing within his son.
+So blinded by the memory of his wife to the demon growing within his son.